harris-ippp/harris-ippp.github.io/final.md

 * Correctness (20%): is the baseline analysis delivered bug-free with thought for the statistics?
 * Scope (20%): how much do you try to do?
 You will get points for correct and meaningful: plots, tables, maps, manipulable data (drop-down, etc.), hosting the website online, etc. -- see "extensions."
 * Style (20%): are the front-end and code both navigable?
 Is the code well-commented?
 Does its division among files make sense?
 Do all plots have appropriate legends and labels?
 * Documentation (20%): is the presentation in the data palooza functional and engaging?
-Does the README actually make it possible to understand how to find your data and run your site?
+Does the documentation (README) actually make it possible to understand how to find your data and run your site?
 Is your code well-commented?

 ## Datasets for Inspiration